 If a Non-Truck Driver Caused a Cargo Spill, Is the Trucker Still Liable?

 For the trucker or the carrier to be responsible for an accident, he must have done something that was negligent.
 If the cargo spills due to no fault of the trucker or carrier, then those parties may not be liable.

 For example, a passenger vehicle collides with a truck, causing the truck to swerve and overturn.
 Some of the truck’s cargo spills and causes damage to a third vehicle.
 If the trucker and carrier fully complied with the laws on cargo securement and were not negligent in any way, the driver who collided with the truck is responsible for the third driver's damages.
 But even if another driver caused the wreck, but the trucker or carrier failed to secure the cargo, then both the at-fault driver and the trucker and carrier may be liable for the third driver's damages.

 We must sort out issues of liability when pursuing legal action for an injured person, which can be especially complex when a large truck is involved.
 In fact, multiple parties may be liable, including the injured person in some cases.

 Washington State follows the doctrine of pure comparative negligence, which means that an injured person can recover compensation for damages, minus their percentage of fault.
 Comparative negligence adds another layer of complexity to these cases.

-If you have experienced injuries in a truck accident, call Max Meyers Law at 425-242-5595 for help taking legal action and sorting out the many complex issues involve in truck accidents, including liability, federal regulation, and more.
+If you have experienced injuries in a truck accident, call Max Meyers Law at 425-399-7000 for help taking legal action and sorting out the many complex issues involved in truck accidents, including liability, federal regulation, and more.